-Most “String Art” Kits only used the ½ inch nails and would only do five or six rows of thread.
+Most string art kits only used the ½ inch nails and would only do five or six rows of thread.
 By adding more depth in the physical dimensions (the nails), we were able to create images with ten to twelve rows of colored thread.
-Eventually; I designed a coffee table that stood, three feet tall with inlayed glass.
-This creation was twenty four layers deep.
+Eventually, I designed a coffee table that stood, three feet tall with inlayed glass.
+This creation was 24 layers deep.

-My immediate response was this: “Those who learned B/W photography first, were taught more art concepts.
+My immediate response was this: “Those who learned black and white photography first, were taught more art concepts.
 A great photo has to do more with leading lines, composition, and contrast than a single color theme.
-Most B/W photographers learn to capture the full range from black to white (the Zone System), most people who only see color rarely create as much visual depth.”
+Most black and white photographers learn to capture the full range from black to white (the Zone System), most people who only see color rarely create as much visual depth.”

-In pondering my reply; I realized that there is very likely a whole generation of photographers out there who have either: A) Never heard of the Zone System or B) May have heard of it, but don’t understand how it applies to images today.
+In pondering my reply, I realized that there is very likely a whole generation of photographers out there who have either never heard of the Zone System or may have heard of it, but don’t understand how it applies to images today.
 Let me see if I can simplify this.

 If you listed the ten greatest photographers of all time, Ansel Adams would no doubt be on that list.
 He and another man by the name of Fred Archer developed the Zone System way back in 1941.
 Realizing the limitations of the media, they were striving for a way to create more visual depth.
 “Expose for the shadows and develop for the highlights,” was the phrase that many photographers used to explain what they were doing when they used the Zone System.

-Since Adams and Archer were shooting mostly Black and White, the second half of the system had to do mostly with “Pushing” or “Pulling” of development times.
-Most color films are not that forgiving with changes in development times; however . . . digital media and digital photo editing software (like Photoshop) can literately put you back in the Zone.
+Since Adams and Archer were shooting mostly black and white, the second half of the system had to do mostly with “pushing” or “pulling” of development times.
+Most color films are not that forgiving with changes in development times; however, digital media and digital photo editing software (like Photoshop) can put you back in the Zone.
 If you learn to how use your “exposure compensation” on the camera, you too can expose for the shadows.
-If you shoot in “RAW” mode, the information you need to pull out the highlights will still be there.
+If you shoot in RAW mode, the information you need to pull out the highlights will still be there.

 In a normal shooting mode, if you use exposure compensation to take the image at Zone 4 you will darken the entire image.
 But since RAW mode saves all the exposure data (both shadows and highlights) it would be similar the second part of the Zone System.

 If you follow the steps above, you get the details in the shadows that most people miss.
 The next step would be to transfer your image to you computer and start playing with the sky.
-Obviously, this will vary depending on what type of software you are using, but by being both camera smart and computer smart you will have an edge over 99% of the tourist that just point and shoot.
+Obviously, this will vary depending on what type of software you are using, but by being both camera smart and computer smart you will have an edge over 99 percent of the tourists that just point and shoot.

-Award winning writer/photographer Tedric Garrison has 30 years experience in photography.
-As a Graphic Art Major, he has a unique perspective.
-His photo eBook “Your Creative Edge” proves creativity can be taught.
-Today, he shares his wealth of knowledge with the world, at: http://www.betterphototips.com.
+Award winning writer/photographer Tedric Garrison has 30 years experience in photography (better-photo-tips.blogspot.com).
+As a graphic art major, he has a unique perspective.
+His photo eBook, “Your Creative Edge,” proves creativity can be taught.
+Today, he shares his wealth of knowledge with the world through his website.